-Easy going, educated, traveled, fun, friendly, ex-professional.
-Just moved back to Cbad and looking for fun, fit, friendly buds to hang out with and see where it goes.
+Easy going, educated, traveled, fun, friendly, ex-professional for now.
+Just moved back to Cbad and looking for fun, fit, friendly peeps to hang out with and see where it goes.

-Honesty Check: I turned 61 this year, but am flying under the "60 is my cutoff" age criteria for those who may find interest...one year difference notwithstanding.
+Honesty Check: I turned 62 this year (Jan 2017), but am flying under the "60 is my cutoff" for those who may find interest...two years difference notwithstanding.
 Please forgive this indiscretion.

 Working with teams in building Master Planned Communities